 - a) Refrain from acting in a manner which brings the College into disrepute or tarnishes the reputation of its staff or students. - b) Refrain from behaviour or expressing views that are contrary to fundamental British Values including democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - c) Treat all members of the College community with courtesy and respect at all times (including other students, staff and visitors).
 You are expected to follow instructions from any member of staff, and be truthful and fully co-operative in all dealings with the College. - d) Have your ID badge with you at all times.
 Students must report to reception if they do not have their badge.
 Under no circumstances should a student permit someone else (College student or otherwise) to use their ID badge to enter the College premises.
-Misuse of ID cards or facilitating access of a non-student to the College site will be subject to disciplinary proceedings. - e) Show on demand your identification badge when on College premises and/or when undertaking College activities. - f) Use College property and resources in a responsible manner.
-Those who damage College property, including through litter or graffiti, will be subject to disciplinary proceedings and will be expected to pay the costs of repairing the damage. - g) Refrain from taking food or open drinks from the cafeteria (or elsewhere) (including cans) into any other part of the building or outside, other than the designated outdoor recreation area. - h) Dress appropriately when attending College and when undertaking College activities (see Appendix 4). - Refrain from making personal comments about staff or students on social networks or other internet forums. - j) Refrain from gambling at or in the vicinity of College or in connection with any College trip or activity.
+Misuse of ID cards or facilitating access of a non-student to the College site will be subject to disciplinary proceedings. - e) Show on demand your identification badge when on College premises and/or when undertaking College activities. - f) Students must refrain from smoking or vaping on College premises or having smoking paraphernalia (including cigarettes, tobacco and vapes) in their possession whilst at College.
+The College will confiscate any smoking/vaping paraphernalia.
+Students are also prohibited from smoking/vaping on Spetchley Road in response to concerns from our neighbours and members of the public. - g) Refrain from visiting the children's play area on the Wildmore Estate as this is out of bounds to students during the College day. - h) Use College property and resources in a responsible manner.
+Those who damage College property, including through litter or graffiti, will be subject to disciplinary proceedings and will be expected to pay the costs of repairing the damage. - i) Refrain from taking food or open drinks from the cafeteria (or elsewhere) (including cans) into any other part of the building or outside, other than the designated outdoor recreation area. - j) Dress appropriately when attending College and when undertaking College activities (see Appendix 4). - k) Refrain from making personal comments about staff or students on social networks or other internet forums. - I) Refrain from gambling at or in the vicinity of College or in connection with any College trip or activity.